leapwallet/bad-kids-shop/README.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.MIT](LICENSE.MIT) file for details.
+This project is licensed under MIT - see the [LICENSE.MIT](LICENSE.MIT) file for details.